 definition: A timestamp value, relative to the timestamp of the Block in this BlockGroup, expressed in Track Ticks; see Section 11.1.
 This is used to reference other frames necessary to decode this frame.
 The relative value SHOULD correspond to a valid Block that this Block depends on.
 Historically, Matroska Writers didn't write the actual Block(s) that this Block depends on, but they did write some Block(s) in the past.

-The value "0" MAY also be used to signify that this Block cannot be decoded on its own, but without knowledge of which Block is necessary.
+The value "0" MAY also be used to signify that this Block cannot be decoded on its own, but the necessary reference Block(s) is unknown.
 In this case, other ReferenceBlock Elements MUST NOT be found in the same BlockGroup.
 If the BlockGroup doesn't have a ReferenceBlock element, then the Block it contains can be decoded without using any other Block data.